richardsteeluk/Arma3-DGFS-Simulation/README.md

 7) Getting shot makes the player change weapon (????????????????)
 8) ~~Some units getting MILES 'hit' and not others~~
     - This was caused by units being able to die.
 Won't be a problem on the proper server
+9) Waking someone up will not remove the action for other players meaning they get more than one wake up option on them if shot multiple times